-This Saturday, SOhO welcomes L.A. neo-hippies Edward Sharpe & the Magnetic Zeros as part of this weekend’s New Noise music conference.
-Fronted by Ima Robot’s Alex Ebert and newfound girlfriend Jade Castrinos, the outfit claims to be more musical family than a typical touring band - and we kind of believe them.
-The 10-piece, sporting plenty of scraggly beards and ‘70s-inspired garb, likes to sing songs about free love and travel around in a big white school bus for God’s sake.
+This Friday, the Lobero welcomes Edward Sharpe & The Magnetic Zeros in what will be the L.A. band’s fourth S.B. stop in less than a year.
+Fronted by Ima Robot’s Alex Ebert and Jade Castrinos, they claim to be more musical family than a typical touring band—and we kind of believe them.
+The 10-piece, sporting plenty of scraggly beards and ’70s-inspired garb, likes to sing songs about free love and desert vision quests for God’s sake.

-But all quirky aesthetics aside, you simply can’t argue with Ed Sharpe’s infectious tunes and high energy performance strategy.
-Boasting soaring melodies, charming clap alongs, and some of the greatest jangly arrangements ever put to record, the band’s debut, Up From Below, is among the best releases of 2009.
-In anticipation of their upcoming Santa Barbara stop, I recently spoke to lead guitarist Christian Letts about the band, the record, and how Middle America is responding to it all.
+All quirky aesthetics aside, though, you simply can’t argue with Ed Sharpe’s infectious tunes and high-energy performance strategy.
+Boasting soaring melodies, charming clap-alongs, and some of the greatest jangly arrangements we’ve heard of late, the band’s debut, Up From Below, was one of the shining releases of 2009 and has since been followed by sold-out tours, late-night TV spots, and gigs on some of the country’s most illustrious music festival lineups.
+Prior to last year’s SOhO stop, I spoke with lead guitarist Christian Letts about the band, the record, and the Zeros’ mutual musical loves.

-So how exactly did all of you first get together?
-Well Alex and I have known each other since we were three - we went to preschool together - and even as kids we were always drawing or creating together.
-So he called me up one day and asked if I wanted to come lay some guitar down on this track, so I went to his house and I listened to it for the first time and I was like, ‘Holy shit, man.
+Well, Alex and I have known each other since we were three—we went to preschool together—and even as kids, we were always drawing or creating together.
+So he called me up one day and asked if I wanted to come lay some guitar down on this track, so I went to his house and I listened to the songs for the first time, and I was like, ‘Holy shit, man.
 This is amazing!’
 I think “40 Days” was the first song we really sat down and went off on.
-From there, Alex and I met [horn player] Stuart [Cole] randomly at some diner one night.
-Later we needed a trumpet, so we called him up.
-Through our manager and some friends we met [bassist] Aaron [Older] and [guitarist] Nico [Aglietti], then went and started recording.
-Then we booked a show at the Troubadour and we didn’t have a whole band.
-It was such a big sound - we couldn’t have pulled it off with just four people.
-So basically all of us just reached out to our friends: and now it’s pretty much the same lineup as it was for that first show.
-In short, we booked a show with no bandmembers, then through reaching out we realized that we all knew the right people for this project at the right time.
+From there, Alex and I met [horn player] Stewart [Cole] randomly at some diner.
+Later, we needed a trumpet, so we called him up.
+Through our manager and some friends, we met [bassist] Aaron [Older] and [guitarist] Nico [Aglietti], then went and started recording.
+We booked a show at the Troubadour, and we didn’t even have a whole band.
+It was such a big sound that we couldn’t have pulled it off with just four people, so all of us reached out to our friends, and now it’s pretty much the same lineup as it was for that first show.
 The stars were on our side that night.
-[Laughs.]

-I’ve read that the whole record was recorded on a 24-track.
-Is that correct?
 Yeah.
 We didn’t do it digital, which is just interesting because you kind of have to plan it out.
 You don’t have the infinite amount of tracks.
-We were recording four people at a time - no click tracks or anything - and you could get to the last note of the song and then just blow it and have to start all over again.
-Some songs took a long time to record, and on other ones there was a lot of that first take magic, where we’d finish and say, ‘That’s the one.’
-It was a great way for us to get to know each other as musicians though, and it translates into the live show as well.
+We were recording four people at a time—no click tracks or anything—and we’d get to the last note of the song and then just blow it and have to start all over again.
+Some songs took a long time to record, and other ones there was that first-take magic, where we’d finish and say, “That’s the one.”
+It was a great way for us to get to know each other as musicians though, and it translates into the live show, as well.
 A whisper becomes a roar really fast because we know each other so well musically and personally.
-And the sound - you can’t beat the sound.
+And the sound—you can’t beat the sound.
 Analog is just beautiful.

 But as far as the record, there never was a set plan.
 We were free to write whatever we felt like writing.
 Mostly, Alex would come up with an idea and we’d all just kind of start feeding it.
-Then there were times when we’d be sitting around jamming, then we were in the studio ten minutes later recording a new song.
-There’s no rules, which I really, really like.
-There’s no way to box it in to this certain category.
-It is just what it is, you know?
+Then there were times when we’d be sitting around jamming, and then we were in the studio 10 minutes later recording a new song.
+There are no rules, which I really, really like.
+There’s no way to box it into this certain category.
+It just is what it is, you know?